Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 mount -o remount /
 ```

-If you excluded the `squashfs` files from the backup you will also want to repopulate them following the configuration section.
+If you excluded the `squashfs` files from the backup you will also need to repopulate them following the configuration section.